PROVISION of extra help for rough sleepers is being activated tonight (Wednesday 29th November) for the first time this winter.

 During this time, extra support and advice is also available to prevent people from returning to sleeping rough.
 Whilst the council makes these services available all year round, people can be more likely to accept help during the winter months.
 Some people with complex and multiple needs are difficult to consistently engage with support services.

-FAITH Christian Group also operates Bed for the Night which offers 18 bed spaces for homeless people with local connections throughout January and February.
+FAITH Christian Group also operates Bed for the Night which offers 18 bed spaces for homeless people with local connections in January and February.

 Cllr John Ennis, Reading’s Lead Councillor for Housing, said: